CREW8/st7735s-python/README.md

 * Gif animations are pretty slow

-Modified from 'Modified from 'Adafruit Python ILI9341' written by Tony DiCola for Adafruit Industries.' written by Clement Skau.
+Modified from 'Adafruit Python ILI9341' written by Tony DiCola for Adafruit Industries written by Clement Skau.

 MIT license, all text above must be included in any redistribution